NoFussComputing/ansible_collection_netbox/docs/projects/ansible/collection/netbox/role/glpi/index.md

 - Devices Created/Updated within NetBox are synced to GLPI

     !!! info
-        Currently the only supported items for updated are those that have had `itil_item_type` field set to `computer`.
+        Currently the only supported items for updates are those that have had `itil_item_type` field set to `computer`.
+See [below for further details](index.md#what-gets-synced-from-netbox-to-glpi).

 ## Requirements